-A combo-class configuration is provided by SHBs like the BXT7059 or BXTS7059.
+A combo-class configuration is provided by SHBs like the JXT6966 or JXTS6966.
 These system host board types have PCI Express hardware and software implementations that are capable of combining links to support either server or graphics-class PICMG 1.3 backplane configurations.

-The A0 through A3 PCI Express[®] links on the BXT7059 connect directly to the processors.
-These links can operate as either PCI Express 3.0, 2.0 or 1.1 links based on the end-point devices on the backplane that are connected to the SHB and the backplane's PCIe link design.
-In addition to automatically configuring themselves for either PCIe 3.0, 2.0 or PCIe 1.1 operations, the links also configure themselves for either graphics or server-class operations.
-In other words, the multiple x4 links from the processors (links A0, A1, A2 and A3) can be combined into a single x16 PCIe electrical link or two x8 or four x4 links on a backplane.
+The A0 through A3 PCI Express links on the JXT6966 / JXTS6966 connect directly to the processors.
+These links can operate as either PCI Express 2.0 or PCI Express 1.1 links based on the end-point devices on the backplane that connect to the SHB.
+In addition to automatically configuring themselves for either PCIe 2.0 or PCIe 1.1 operations, the links also configure themselves for either graphics or server-class operations.
+In other words, the multiple x4 links from the processors; links A0, A1, A2 and A3, can be combined into a single x16 PCIe electrical link or multiple x8 links on a backplane.
 The CPU's x4 links can train down to x1 links, but cannot bifurcate into multiple x1 links.
-The PCIe link (B0) from the board's PCH is a PCIe 2.0 interface and has a x4 default configuration that can automatically bifurcate into four, x1 PCIe links.
-An optional PEX10 module connected to a dual-processor BXT7059 expends the PICMG 1.3 base specification by providing four x4 links.
-These links may also operate as either PCI Express 3.0, 2.0 or PCI Express 1.1 links and can be combined into one x16, or two x8 or four x4 PCIe interfaces on a PEX10-supported backplane.
-This BXT7059 capability provides additional PCI Express bandwidth and option card support in the system design.
-Refer to the PCI Express[®] Reference chapter and to Appendix C - PCI Express Backplane Usage of the BXT7059 / BXTS7059 Hardware Manual for more information.
+The PCIe link (B0) is a PCIe 1.1 interface only from the board's PCH has a x4 default configuration and can be made to bifurcate into four, x1 PCIe links with a factory modification to the JXT board.
+Contact Trenton if you require this B0 link configuration change.
+An optional PEX10 module connected to a dual-processor JXT6966 provides more backplane links than are currently supported in the PICMG 1.3 specification.
+This JXT6966 capability provides additional PCI Express bandwidth and option card support in the system design.

-In addition to the standard PICMG 1.3 edge connector PCIe interfaces and the PEX10 expansion links, the BXT boards also have an additional x4 PCIe 3.0 link available for use on a backplane.
-This extra x4 link is routed to the SHB's controlled impedance connector for use with the Trenton IOB33 plug-in option card.

-The IOB33 routes this x4 PCI Express link down to a physical x4 PCIe edge connector on the board.
+In addition to the standard PICMG 1.3 edge connector PCIe interfaces and the PEX10 expansion links, the JXT boards also have an additional x1 link available for use on a backplane.
+This extra x1 link is routed to the SHB's controlled impedance connector for use with the Trenton IOB33 plug-in option card.
+The IOB33 routes this x1 PCI Express link down to a physical x4 PCIe edge connector on the board.
+A x4 connector is used so that the IOB33 can be used on other Trenton SHBs that may support a x4 PCIe expansion link rather than a x1.
+The electrical width of this expansion link is determined by the board's chipset.
 The IOB33 edge connector mates with a backplane's PCIe Expansion slot.
 This extra link is useful in supporting an additional system card slot.
 Refer to the IOB Expansion Board - Appendix D for more information the IOB33 and the PCI Express Reference chapter for more information on the PCI Express signal routings to the SHB edge connectors.